canada-ca/open-source-logiciel-libre/en/guides/publishing-open-source-code.md

 Use the clause in contracts if the department or agency wants the copyright in the work to belong to the contractor but wishes to obtain a license to exercise all rights comprised in the copyright.
 This would allow the department or agency to release code developped as a result of a Crown procurement contract under an open source software licence.

-* **Recommended** Request code to be provided under a permissive open source licence and IP remains with contractor.
+**note:** Draft clause for OSS permissive licence.
-* May also request use of TBS exceptions to acquire IP.
+May also request use of TBS exceptions to acquire IP.

 #### Appropriate Government of Canada Copyright Identification